ARMmbed/mbed-os-5-docs/docs/tools/toolchains/export_to_third_party.md

 ## Exporting to third party Toolchains

-If you'd like to develop on mbed OS with a third party tool, or migrate to one, you can choose to export an mbed project to the following development environments:
+If you'd like to develop on Arm Mbed OS with a third party tool, or migrate to one, you can choose to export an Mbed project to the following development environments:

 - Keil uVision5.
 - IAR Systems.